HWTeng-Teaching/202502-Financial-Econometrics/referenced HW solution/C08Q18(a,b,c).md

 ---

-### Case 2: Using all explanatory variables as candidate variables
+### Case 2: Using all explanatory variables as candidate variables related to the heteroskedasticity

 **Hypothesis:**
 - $H_0$: Error variance is constant and unrelated to all regressors.